LOST-STATS/lost-stats.github.io/Model_Estimation/Nonstandard_Errors/bootstrap_se.md

 * see help bootstrap to adjust options like number of samples
 * or strata
 reg mpg weight length, vce(bootstrap, reps(200))

+* If a command does not support vce(bootstrap), there's a good chance it will
+* work with a bootstrap: prefix, which works similarly bootstrap, reps(200): reg mpg weight length
 ```